Strategic Areas of Focus

 Energy & Environment

-Home to places like the Electricity Industry Center, The Steinbrenner Institute for Environmental Education and Research (SEER) and the Robert L. Preger Intelligent Workplace (IW), Carnegie Mellon's leadership in the field of sustainability is recognized around the globe.
-Researchers are creating a market for wind power, building energy-efficient dorms and labs and overcoming regional challenges, projects that will improve the environment for years to come.
+Home to the Wilton E. Scott Institute for Energy Innovation, The Steinbrenner Institute for Environmental Education and Research (SEER) and the Robert L. Preger Intelligent Workplace (IW), Carnegie Mellon's leadership in energy and sustainability is recognized around the globe.
+Researchers are creating a market for wind power, building energy-efficient buildings and transforming how energy is used, delivered and safeguarded, projects that will improve the environment for years to come.
 Find out more.

 While Carnegie Mellon may not have a medical school in the traditional sense, our highly specialized life sciences programs are having an impact everywhere.
 Collaborations between Carnegie Mellon and other institutions have already resulted in better modeling and dyes for studying cells and technologies that have the potential to improve the quality of life for millions of people.
 Find out more.